The RER is a regional train network with stops at major railroad

 (which runs along the left bank of the Seine) make it easy to get within 500

-meters of any hotel in Paris, although you may want to take a taxi instead of
+meters of any hotel in Paris, although you may want to take a taxi or shuttle instead of

 the Métro if you're burdened with luggage and arriving in the city center at